LetsDevelop-ApS/mtls/README.md

 # mtls
-Super quick and easy mTLS server and client.
+Super quick and easy mTLS transport layer.
+Can be used to switfly set up mTLS peers with inbound/outbound connections in any direction.
+Works for both a simple server-client setup or full-blown P2P mesh networks.